 NAEMSP is committed to developing and nurturing the next generation of clinical quality and patient safety leaders in the EMS community.

-The innovative program takes participants on a journey to improve the quality of care and safety in their system through a multi-staged approach:
+The innovative program takes participants on a journey to improve the quality of care and safety in their system through a multi-modal approach:

-- Monthly Moderated Online Sessions: These sessions are led by expert faculty and program participants who discuss key aspects of quality improvement.
-Articles and readings are assigned to facilitate discussion.
+- Monthly Moderated Online Sessions: These sessions will be led by expert faculty and program participants to discuss key aspects of quality improvement.
+Articles and readings will be assigned to facilitate discussion.

-- Capstone Project Development and Mentorship: Participants choose a project that applies quality improvement methods to a problem in their agency or system.
-Each participant is assigned a mentor from the course faculty to help guide their progress.
+- Capstone Project Development and Mentorship: Participants will choose a project that will implement quality improvement methods to a problem in their agency or system.
+Each participant will be assigned a faculty member to help guide their progress.

-- NAEMSP 2021: Participant Capstone Presentations - Participants present their work to colleagues and members of the NAEMSP community to share the impact of quality improvement in their agency/community.
+- NAEMSP 2023: Participant Capstone Presentations: Participants will present their work to colleagues and members of the NAEMSP community to share the impact of quality improvement in their agency/community.